 Once you've got your belly full of barbecue, hop aboard a vintage trolley and ride down Main Street.
 The clickety-clack of the track takes you past notable attractions like Beale Street, Orpheum Theatre, downtown hotels and the authentic Arcade Restaurant.
 The Main Street line is just $1.

-Memphis Riverboats are housed at Beale Street Landing and cruise nearly every day at 2:30.
-Find the ticket office inside Beale Street Landing's central building and relax on a 90-minute tour full of river commentary, tidbits and fascinating facts.
+Memphis Riverboats are housed just down the street from Beale Street Landing and cruise nearly every day at 2:30 (March - October).
+Book your cruise and relax on a 90-minute tour full of river commentary, tidbits and fascinating facts.

 In the core of Downtown Memphis with three blocks of clubs, live music, neon, restaurants and retail shops, the Beale Street Entertainment District stirs a melting pot of delta blues, jazz, rock 'n' roll, R&B and gospel music.
 You won't find another local landmark that has held such mystique, intrigue, fame and infamy over the years.